dominicegginton/lookup/README.md

 ### Clone The repo

 Want the sorce code ?
 Great !
-Check you have theres things first:
+Check you have the prerequisites:

 - [Python 3](https://www.python.org/)
 - [Requests](http://docs.python-requests.org/en/master/)

-Once you have your Prerequisites sorted clone and fire up Lookup
+Once you have your prerequisites sorted clone and fire up Lookup

 ```
 git clone https://github.com/dominicegginton/lookup.git